SoorajModi/Outreach_Challenges/Challenge_4/Challenge_4.md

 # Challenge 4: Grade Calculator

+The professor teaching the introduction to programming course, CIS 1500, wants a grade calculator to make entering in students grades easier.

 For this challenge, you have to program a grade calculator that calculates the required final exam mark for a CIS 1500 student, given the student’s desired overall course grade and their current marks (daily practice, weekly labs, lab exams, quizzes, A1, A2 and A3) in the course.

+Finish `Challenge4.py` and add logic to get the specified output.

 Maintain two decimal places throughout the generated report.